Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

 # Tripal 2 to 3 Migration - Condensed
 This will be ***the*** document to follow along if you just want to do the migration.
 No fluff!

+What this includes:
+ - Upgrade Tripal from version 2 to 3
+ - Upgrade Chado from version 1.2 to 1.3
+ - Modify content types to display appropriate fields
+ - Install tripal_manage_analysis
+ - Install t3_species_glossary

+What this does not include:
+ - Webserver configuration/file transfer
+ - Install Elasticsearch

 ### Table of Contents
 1) [Pre-migration scripts](#1-pre-migration-scripts)
 2) [Pre-migration manual steps](#2-pre-migration-manual-steps)